 Peering into the history of piers

 Oh, I do like to be beside the seaside.
-Kiss me quick hats, Naughty Postcards, Sticks of Rock, Donkey rides and of course glorious and sometimes run-down Piers.
+Kiss me quick hats, Naughty Postcards, Sticks of Rock, Donkey rides and of course glorious and sometimes run-down British Piers.

 Having grown up by the sea from the age of 12, piers have held a real fascination.
 I watched the Weymouth Pier Bandstand explode and crumble into the sea in 1986.
-I sat on the roof of a friend’s parents’ hotel and saw two schoolgirl competition winners press the button to end its 50-year existence.
-Although the main entrance is still an amusement arcade and the upper level was an expensive Italian restaurant, the ‘pier’ no longer stretches out to sea.
+I sat on the roof of a friend’s parents’ hotel.
+And watched as two schoolgirl competition winners pressed the button to end its 50-year existence.
+Although the main entrance is still an amusement arcade and the upper level was an expensive Italian restaurant.
+The ‘pier’ no longer stretches out to sea.
 I also remember the fateful day I lived in Hove and watched with a very sad heart the West Pier light up the sky with is roaring flames.

 Nothing says I am at the seaside like a brisk, bracing stroll along an ornate pleasure pier.
-The salty sea air wafting through your hair, the smell of candy floss in the air and the terrifying screech of an armada of hungry seagulls ready to pounce on a bag of malt vinegar chips.
+The salty sea air wafting through your hair.
+The smell of candy floss in the air.
+And the terrifying screech of an armada of hungry seagulls ready to pounce on a bag of malt vinegar chips.

 Brighton's West Pier, although now just an iron shell, use to enjoy over 2 million visitors.
-As the boom took hold cafés were added to the entrances, bandstands to the pier end, eventually music halls, casinos and swimming pools became the norm on these giant fingers reaching out into the sea.
+As the boom took hold cafés were added to the entrances.
+Bandstands to the pier end.
+Eventually music halls, casinos and swimming pools became the norm on these giant fingers reaching out into the sea.
 A miracle of a place, an oasis of carefree abandonment that for one short week a year would let the workers enjoy the good life.
 A far cry from down the pit or on the factory shop floor.
 These architectural wonders helped create family memories that linger in the British national psyche.

 During the 1950’s the end of the pier shows or Seaside Specials became the highlight of the summer season.
-Many a star entertained the crowds on piers across the country from Laurel and Hardy to George Formby, through to The Beatles, Jimi Hendrix and The Who on Christmas Eve on Margate Pier in 1964.
+Many a star entertained the crowds on piers across the country.
+From Laurel and Hardy to George Formby, through to The Beatles, Jimi Hendrix and The Who on Christmas Eve on Margate Pier in 1964.
 They also played host to Miss Seaside contests and Knobbly Knee Contests, although we are sure no one won both prizes in the same year.

-Next time you are taking a stroll down the esplanade or promenade take a good look at these masterful pieces of engineering because unless they are looked after, they may all be taken by the cruel sea and of course the local council’s neglect of our heritage.
+Next time you are taking a stroll down the esplanade or promenade take a good look at these masterful pieces of engineering.
+Because unless they are looked after, they may all be taken by the cruel sea and of course the local council’s neglect of our heritage.